To be eligible for the refugee visas you must:

 Priority processing

-- proposed by an immediate family member (for example, spouses and minor aged children) who hold a Refugee category visa (subclasses 200, 201, 203 or 204)
+• proposed by an immediate family member (for example, spouses and minor aged children) who has a Refugee category visa (subclasses 200,201,203 or 204); or

 Because of the limited number of resettlement places available each year and the high demand for them, we accept applicants in the most compelling circumstances only.